reahl/reahl/reahl-doc/doc/component/introduction.rst

 .. seealso::

   :doc:`../tutorial/persistence`
-     How to register persisted classes with your component and use the commandline to create a database schema.
+     How to register persisted classes with your component and use the command line to create a database schema.

 You can now use the following commands (amongst others) from `reahl-commands` to manage the database::